Recovery is just a phone call away.

 The causes of cryptocurrency addiction are high market volatility, 24/7 market availability, transaction anonymity, and Fear of Missing Out (FOMO).

-- High Market Volatility: Cryptocurrency markets experience rapid price fluctuations, creating an environment of high risk and high reward.
+• High Market Volatility: Cryptocurrency markets experience rapid price fluctuations, creating an environment of high risk and high reward.
 This volatility drives excitement and engagement in trading activities.
-Research by Delfabbro and King (2021) in the International Journal of Mental Health and Addiction highlights how this volatility contributes to addictive behaviors.

-- 24/7 Market Availability: Unlike traditional financial markets, cryptocurrency markets operate continuously without closing.
+• 24/7 Market Availability: Unlike traditional financial markets, cryptocurrency markets operate continuously without closing.
 This constant availability allows individuals to trade at any time, exacerbating addictive tendencies.
-The Journal of Behavioral Addictions notes that continuous market access increases the risk of developing compulsive trading habits (Griffiths, M. D. et al., 2020).

-- Transaction Anonymity: The ability to trade cryptocurrencies anonymously reduces social accountability, making it easier for individuals to engage in risky behaviors without immediate consequences.
-Anonymity can lower inhibitions and encourage excessive trading.
-Studies on behavioral addictions emphasize that reduced accountability can enhance addictive behaviors (APA, 2013).
+• Transaction Anonymity: The ability to trade cryptocurrencies anonymously reduces social accountability, making it easier for individuals to engage in risky behaviors without immediate consequences.
+Anonymity lowers inhibitions and encourages excessive trading.
+Studies on behavioral addictions emphasize that reduced accountability enhances addictive behaviors.

-- Fear of Missing Out (FOMO): FOMO is a psychological driver where individuals fear missing out on potential profits from market movements.
-This fear can lead to impulsive and irrational trading decisions.
-NIDA’s research indicates that psychological factors like FOMO play a significant role in both substance and behavioral addictions (Volkow, N. D., 2016).
+• Fear of Missing Out (FOMO): FOMO is a psychological driver where individuals fear missing out on potential profits from market movements.
+This fear leads to impulsive and irrational trading decisions.
+NIDA’s research indicates that psychological factors like FOMO play a significant role in both substance and behavioral addictions.

 What Are The Effects Of Cryptocurrency Addiction?